aws-samples/amazon-dynamodb-labs/content/design-patterns/ex1capacity/Step4.en.md

 ![The Cloud Watch metrics for the base table](/static/images/tablelogfile-stats.png)

-{{% notice note %}}
-You might not see provisioned capacity data in your read or write capacity graphs, which are displayed as red lines.
-It takes time for DynamoDB to generate provisioned capacity CloudWatch metrics, especially for new tables.
+::alert[You might not see provisioned capacity data in your read or write capacity graphs, which are displayed as red lines.
+It takes time for DynamoDB to generate provisioned capacity CloudWatch metrics, especially for new tables.]
-{{% /notice %}}

 The CloudWatch metrics will look like what you see in the following image for the global secondary index.